syhner/next-kickstart/README.md

 Zero setup, edge-ready, feature-packed Next.js 13.4 (app router) boilerplate.

-Features which require enabling (indicated below) can be enabled by uncommenting all lines under where `@enable {feature}` appears.
+Some features depend on environment variables and so require enabling (indicated below with 💡).
+They are disabled by default so that the app runs without any setup.
+They can be enabled by uncommenting all lines under where `@enable {feature}` appears.
 Some of these may be optional, indicated with `@optional {purpose}` e.g.

 ```ts
 /**